 and your righteousness only other people.

 I have always thought that Elihu was right.
 Elihu takes God’s defense and says that God is just, regardless of what we see that appears to the contrary.
-He insists that God does punish the wicked and does bless the afflicted, though the evidence seems to suggest otherwise.
-Elihu makes a valiant attempt to defend God, in spite of the appearance that the wicked prosper while the righteous, afflicted, and poor suffer the injustices of the wicked.
+He insists that God does punish the wicked and does bless the afflicted, though what we observe often seems to suggest otherwise.
+Elihu makes a valiant attempt to defend God, in spite of the appearance that the wicked prosper while the righteous suffer.
+In fact, the righteous often suffer from the injustices of the wicked.

 The answer seems to be nothing.
 What does God need that I can give Him?
 How does my sin affect Him?
-He is perfect, lacking nothing, and I can take nothing away from him!
-Elihu says our wickedness and righteousness only affects other people,.
+He is perfect, lacking nothing.
+I can’t take anything away from him!
+Elihu says our wickedness and righteousness only affects other people, right?

 When we sin, we don’t just affect other people.
 We don’t just affect ourselves.
+We affect God also!
 David knew this when he lamented to God, “Against you only have I sinned!”
 (Psalm 51:4)

 Though Elihu is right about God, he also was wrong.
 He was right that God has no need of anything.
 He was right that God is just, perfectly just.
 He was also right to say that we should not question God and should not accuse God of injustice or wrong.
 Who are we to question God about anything?!!

 But Elihu was wrong about one thing.
 He didn’t know the incredible depth and breadth of God’s love for us.
 He didn’t know that God loves us so much that he would shed all of His power and majesty and authority to become one of us.
 He didn’t know that God would actually sacrifice Himself at our hands to save us from ourselves so that we could choose to enter into loving fellowship with a perfect God.